The NERF Rival Artemis XVII-3000 is a spring-powered, pump-action blaster that holds an impressive 30 rounds in the integrated magazines.

 Rate of Fire

-Next let’s look at the Artemis other trick, slam fire!
+Next let’s look at the Artemis’ other party piece, slam-fire!
 By holding the trigger, and pumping the priming handle you can throw a lot of foam at high speed.

 This works really well in confined spaces.
-You don’t need to aim, just slam fire and the speed and ricochets of the Rival ammo takes out your opponents before they have the chance to move.
+You don’t need to aim, just slam fire and the speed and ricochets of the Rival ammo will take out your opponents before they have the chance to move.

 So yeah slam firing 30 rounds or Rival ammo only takes about ten seconds and is as much fun as you thought!